The Apostles’ Creed – The Anglican Church of Canada

 (All) Glory to you Lord Jesus Christ

-A Reading from the Book of Isaiah (9:2-7)
+A Reading from Isaiah (9:1-4)

 Hear what the Holy Spirit is saying to the Church

-A Reading from the Letter of Paul to Titus (2:11-14)
+A Reading from the First Letter of Paul to the Corinthians (1:10-18)

 Hear what the Holy Spirit is saying to the Church